oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   QoS 2 PUBLISH Packets which have been received from the Client, but have not been completely acknowledged.

--   The Will Message and the Will Topic (Will data).
+-   The Will Payloadand the Will Topic (Will data).

 -   If the Session is currently not connected, the time at which the Session will end and Session State will be discarded.